How old do you have to be?

 A typical detasseling season lasts about three weeks, and often it will dip into the first few days of August.
 If there are late acres, we do sometimes see the season stretching into a fourth week.

 At NATS, we start out at a guaranteed $9.00 per hour.
 We have incentives for good and perfect attendance, as well as incentives for experienced detasselers.
 In addition, we have another incentive in place for the top five workers on each bus.
 Our clean-up crew is comprised of college-aged workers and exceptional high school detasselers, and they are some of the highest paid detasselers in the state.

 Our field management is specifically designed so that the crew does not have a lot of unpaid down time.
 Because we encourage you to have one day of rest per week, most of our workers earn some type of bonus.
 In fact, on average less than 10% of our crew will end up making minimum wage for the season.

-How much can my son or daughter make during the season?
+How much can I make during the season?

 Because we are involved in agricultural work, it is very difficult to predict how much you can make during any given season.
 Some seasons are more spread out, giving us a longer period in which to do our work.
 Other seasons can be very compacted, and it doesn’t leave us a lot of time to get the job done.

 However, our goal at NATS is to try to provide between 60-80 hours of work for detasselers on our regular buses.
 For our clean-up crew (called the Force), our goal is that they will come home with at least $2400 for the season.

 How can I get on the clean-up crew?